-- 1) Total Activity Hours The sum of all hours of activity reported by the troopers when entering their activity into the Tennessee Integrated Traffic Analysis Network (TITAN). - 2) Total CV Activity Hours The sum of all hours designated as commercial vehicle activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 3) Grant Overtime Activity Hours The sum of all hours designated as grant funded activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 4) Grant Overtime CV Hours The sum of all hours designated as grant funded commercial vehicle activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 5) MCSAP Payable CV Hours This is the total amount of hours to be counted toward Commercial Vehicle activity after the time dedicated to commercial vehicle grant overtime is subtracted. - 6) MCSAP Eligible Hours The number of hours remaining after Grant Overtime Activity Hours are removed from Total Activity Hours and then used to determine the sum of MCSAP Eligible hours dedicated to commercial vehicle activity which is submitted for reimbursement.
+- 1) Total Activity Hours The sum of all hours of activity reported by the troopers when entering their activity into the (TITAN). - 2) Total CV Activity Hours The sum of all hours designated as commercial vehicle activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 3) Grant Overtime Activity Hours The sum of all hours designated as grant funded activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 4) Grant Overtime CV Hours The sum of all hours designated as grant funded commercial vehicle activity by the Troopers when entering their activity into the TITAN Trooper Activity System. - 5) MCSAP Payable CV Hours This is the total amount of hours to be counted toward Commercial Vehicle activity after the time dedicated to commercial vehicle grant overtime is subtracted. - 6) MCSAP Eligible Hours The number of hours remaining after Grant Overtime Activity Hours are removed from Total Activity Hours.

-There are also (4) full time MCSAP employees, (6) part time MCSAP employees and (9) part time New Entrant employees.
+There are also four full-time MCSAP employees, six part time MCSAP employees, and nine part-time New Entrant employees .

 The State of Tennessee has identified the Tennessee Highway Patrol as the lead agency for commercial vehicle enforcement.
-In order to meet the requirements of 49 CRF part 350, several activities are conducted on a regular basis.
+In order to meet the requirements of 49 CFR part 350, several activities are conducted on a regular basis.